Josh Bauer (soccer)

-Joshua Bauer (born July 22, 1998) is an American soccer player who plays as a centerback for Major League Soccer club Nashville SC.
+Joshua Chase Bauer (born July 22, 1998) is an American professional soccer player who plays as a center-back for Major League Soccer club Nashville SC.

 Career

 Youth, college & amateur

 Bauer played youth soccer with GPS New Hampshire Classics Elite, helping them to a pair of state titles in 2014 and 2015.
 He then went on to play college soccer at the University of New Hampshire between 2017 and 2019.
 Whilst with the Wildcats, Bauer made 60 appearances, scoring 10 goals and tallying 10 assists.